 As warm air rises, so too will cold air descend.

-But if the chimney is on the outside and exposed to the cold air, it will create a stack effect.
+But if the chimney is outside and exposed to the cold air, it will create a stack effect.

-This will create the unwanted draft effect where cold air is filling the home.
+This will create the unwanted draft effect where cold air fills the home.

 If you run the chimney indoors, you will not encounter the stack effect assuming the rest of the home is heated.

-This means cutting holes between the floor joists, securing the chimney to the floor joists, and installing heat shields to prevent any combustible materials that are near the chimney to become overheated and catching on fire.
+This means cutting holes between the floor joists, securing the chimney to the floor joists, and installing heat shields to prevent any combustible materials near the chimney from becoming overheated and catching on fire.

-In addition, running a chimney through rooms can be quite unsightly along with taking up valuable living space.
+In addition, running a chimney through rooms can be pretty unsightly and take up valuable living space.

 Installing a Wood Burning Stove in the Basement – Step by Step

-Whichever venting method you choose, installing a wood burning stove can be accomplished if you follow the proper steps in the right order.
+Whichever venting method you choose, installing a wood burning stove can be accomplished if you follow the proper steps in the correct order.